Nameless Rumia's Wiki

 Visiting the temple

-In my Theravada Buddhist experience, you occasionally3) visit a wat (temple), remove your shoes, echo Pali-language chants4) with soles pointed away,5) provide offerings (e.g. food, drinks, money), then there's this whole energy cleaning ritual involving strings or water, and it usually ends with strings tied to your wrist.
-Of course, my memory is a bit hazy, so I forgot the brief lulls and order of these things.
+In my Theravada Buddhist experience, a visit to the wat (temple) involves removing your shoes, echoing chants3) in the Pali language with your soles pointed away,4) adding offerings to their offering bowls, some sort of 'energy cleaning' ritual, and it ends with a monk tying a blessed white pirit string to your wrist.
+Of course, my memory is a bit hazy, so I can't remember the brief lulls and order of these things.

 Branches of Buddhism

-Buddhism is often divided into three branches, categories, schools of thought, or traditions, but these three categories can be broad or vague, especially with the vast array of sects, subsects, and movements.
-You also have Buddhist modernism which attempts to reinterpret and reformulate Buddhist concepts, with one example being secular Buddhism and its attempts to minimize superstitions.
+Buddhism is commonly divided into three branches, categories, schools of thought, or traditions, but the three categories can be rather broad or vague, especially with the vast array of sects, subsects, and movements.
+Additionally, you also have Buddhist modernism that tries to reinterpret and reformulate Buddhist concepts, with one example being secular Buddhism which minimizes the superstitions.

 The oldest surviving branch of Buddhism, which believes in one Buddha, and the highest rank is the arhat.
 Focuses on a solo journey.
-Pali language.
-Most prevalent in Southeast Asia.
+Most prevalent in South Asia and Southeast Asia.

 • Mahāyāna (Greater Vehicle)

-The adaptive branch of Buddhism that noticeably draws from the Lotus Sutra, a religious text in Mahayana Buddhism that establishes the bodhisattva and a belief in multiple Buddhas.
+The adaptive branch of Buddhism that noticeably draws from the Lotus Sutra, establishing the bodhisattva and a belief in multiple Buddhas.
 Focuses on a collective effort.
-Most prevalent in East Asia, especially China and Japan.
+Most prevalent in East Asia, namely China, Japan, and Korea, and 'distant' parts of Southeast Asia.

 The lesser known branch of Buddhism, which focuses on mantras, mudras, and mandalas.
 Most prevalent in the historical regions of Mongolia, including Inner Mongolia, and Tibet.